Prime Rate

 APR: 16.74% – 30.74% variable

 Petal looks at your bank account activity, not just your credit report.
 This makes it accessible to people with thin credit files or recent immigrants.
+The Petal 2 Visa is issued on the Visa network, ensuring broad acceptance, and WebBank serves as the issuing bank.
+The CFPB has highlighted alternative credit data models like Petal’s as a promising tool for expanding credit access to underserved consumers.

 Best for: People with limited credit history but stable income